 - No children are allowed at the orientation meetings – this is your opportunity to focus on learning about becoming a licensed family child care provider.

-Important Notice Ramsey County collects fees for mandatory background studies (up to $100) and the licensing process ($100 - $200).
+Important Notice Ramsey County collects fees for mandatory background studies ($100) and the licensing process fees are $50 for one year and $100 for a two year license.
 The Accounting Department sends an invoice to applicants.
 It must be paid before the license is issued.
 Learn more about license fees

 Training for Applicants

-Prior to caring for children, any caregiver must have:
+Prior to caring for children, any caregiver must have specific training: